csirmaz-lit/Primus-Vittason/notes.md

 mine (so that we would evolve in the same way), my sense of self, dread of death, etc.  would not change.

-<a name="410">410)</a> Note that the hypothetical copy in <a
-href="#409">#409</a> is likely impossible even in theory, as the properties of the particles of my body cannot be precisely measured (due to the Heisenberg uncertainty principle), and no two environments can be completely equivalent.
-One could say that the body and its processes are macroscopic and therefore classical enough so that a good enough copy and a good enough replica of my environment can be achieved, see <a href="#312">#312</a>.
-At the same time, some slight uncertainty creeping into the systems this way could make the responses of the brains of the two copies similar.
-Let's not forget it's here that Penrose finds free will - ?

 <a name="411">411)</a> We need to see if <a href="#409">#409</a> applies to
 the copy of the self that may be another quantum state of it - see the many world interpretation.
 Note however that the environments of the two states